 Flood hazard areas have been mapped in the City of Wilson and Wilson County.
 Most of these areas are located along the various creeks and streams throughout the City and County.
-Maps showing the location of these flood hazard areas are available for viewing at the Wilson County Public Library and the City of Wilson Planning Department.
+Maps showing the location of these flood hazard areas are available for viewing at the Wilson County Public Library (249 Nash Street, W) and the City of Wilson City Hall (112 Goldsboro Street, E).
 Elevation certificates are also available at the City of Wilson City Hall.
 Just ask for a member of the Land Development Team for assistance.

 While hurricanes are generally considered a coastal problem, Hurricane Hugo (1989), Matthew (2016) and Florence (2018) illustrated that NC piedmont counties are not safe from the crushing winds and inland flooding caused by hurricanes.
 You should be concerned about them.

 Inland flooding due to smaller storms is more frequent than hurricanes and can cause dams to overflow and streams and rivers to swell.
 These floods can cause great damage and loss of life.
 Flash floods move very fast.
 They can roll boulders, uproot trees, and destroy buildings and bridges.